2019 Whakaari / White Island eruption: Sentencing

 Sentencing for the six defendants began at the Environment Court in Auckland on 26 February 2024.
 The court heard victim impact statements from the families of White Island Tours guide Tipene Maangi and Hayden Marshall-Inman, as well as a prerecorded video statement from American tourist Lauren Barham-Urey.
 WorkSafe prosecutor Kristy McDonald KC said that one of the key purposes of sentencing was to offer means of reparations to the victims but acknowledged that the judge's ability to impose an appropriate sentence was limited by the defendants' claims of financial incapacity.
-WML, White Island Tours, Volcanic Air, Kanu and Aerius have asked the Court not to impose fines.
+WML, White Island Tours, Volcanic Air, Kahu and Aerius have asked the Court not to impose fines.

 On 27 February, the Court heard victim impact statements from the relatives of Australian tourist Richard Elzer, tourists Julie and Jess Richards and Avey Woods, the mother of Marshall-Inman.
 On 28 February, lawyers for WML and White Island Tours sought fine deductions amounting to 10 per cent and 55 per cent respectively.
 WML cited its lack of previous convictions and cooperation with the authorities while White Island Tours cited its guilty plea, offer to make amends, cooperation, remorse, and lack of previous convictions.
 McDonald opposed these fine deductions, arguing that the lack of previous incidents on Whakaari Island was due to "good luck" rather than WML's management.
 She also described White Island Tours's proposed fine deduction as excessive, and urged the Court to impose full fines and reparations.
 That same day, lawyers representing the defendants argued that WorkSafe and other government agencies had misled them about safety risks at Whakaari prior to the 2019 eruption.
 McDonald disputed their assertions, stating that WorkSafe had accepted its responsibility for its own involvement, and that those factors reduced culpability for the defendants.

 On 1 March 2024, the six parties were sentenced by Judge Thomas.
 WML was fined NZ$1.045 million and ordered to pay NZ$4.88 million in reparations to the victims.
 The helicopter company Kahu was fined NZ$196,000, with a 25% discount from rescuing the victims while putting the lives of the pilots at risk.
 Aerius, another helicopter company, was fined NZ$290,000, and Volcanic Air Safaris was fined NZ$506,000 and ordered to pay NZ$330,000 in reparations to its pilot and four tourists.
 White Island Tours was ordered to pay $5 million in reparations, which they had through their insurance policy, and was fined NZ$517,000.
 GNS Science was fined NZ$54,000 for failing to communicate volcanic danger to pilots during fieldwork.
 This amount totalled NZ$10.21 million in reparations and NZ$2 million in fines.
 Thomas said that the surviving victims and their families would receive NZ$250,000 though the amount would be adjusted in cases where children lost both parents or where families lost more than one relative.